dcrapis/oceandao-wiki/Grant-Proposal-Template.md

 Description of the project and what problem is it solving:

-Funding Requested: (Amount of USD your team is requesting - Round 8 Max @ 17,600)

-Proposal Wallet Address: (must have minimum 500 OCEAN in wallet to be eligible.
-This wallet is where you will receive the grant amount if selected).

 Grant Deliverables: (Provide us with a check-boxed list of deliverables for the funding provided.)
 - [ ] Grant Deliverable 1
 - [ ] Grant Deliverable 2